Chorioamnionitis and endometritis

 Gentamicin

-Antibiotics are continued for one dose after delivery unless the patient is diagnosed with endometritis
+Antibiotics are continued for one dose of each antibiotic after delivery unless the patient is diagnosed with endometritis

 Chorioamnionitis